 As soon as you get your hands on Meteor, swap it with Scorch right away and you’ll have all of your skills perfectly sorted and ready to roll with.
 Let’s get on with the next section of the Wizard build in Diablo Immortal and see what’s next.

 Gems in Diablo Immortal function as add-ons that serve to power up your skills, gear, weapons, and other attributes.
-Without these pieces of potent energy, you can never sustain a high level of build for any of your classes in this fine action RPG, let alone the Wizard.
+Without these pieces of potent energy, you can never sustain a high level of build for any of your classes in this fine-action RPG, let alone the Wizard.
 You can locate gems in a wide variety of places in the Sanctuary, ranging from finding them in hidden lairs to making relevant purchases in the in-game market.

 The following are some of the best gems in Diablo Immortal, both normal and legendary, that you should prioritize when looking to build a high-class Diablo Immortal PvP and PvE Wizard build.

 One of the best legendary-status gems in Diablo Immortal for your Wizard build is Everlasting Torment, guaranteeing exactly what its name implies for your enemies on a day-to-day basis.
-First off, it applies a number of first-rate buffs to your Wizard that systematically make the character better as a whole.
+First off, it applies a number of first-rate buffs to your Wizard that systematically makes the character better as a whole.

 Therefore, you’re not focusing on a single attribute with this gem here, but rather affecting a swath of statistics and bumping up their functionality piece by piece.
 One of its most formidable buffs is how it allows the Wizard to deal a ton of damage after a successful critical hit.